 This includes articles, videos, infographics, and podcasts, among others.

-Brand awareness is more than just consumers knowing the name of your business.
+Strong brand awareness campaigns are more than just consumers knowing your brand name.
 It shows how well your audience understands the qualities that make your company unique.

 It is through developing an effective content strategy that sets your brand apart from the competition.

 Content is also a way to show personality, share opinions, and to position your brand on issues.
 Simply put, content is what humanizes your brand.

 And consumers would likely do business with humans over a mere brand.

 One great example of a successful branded content is Dove’s Real Beauty Sketches campaign.

 The campaign started with customer research suggesting that only 4% of women would describe themselves as “beautiful.”